aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 7. Check to see the persistent-volume was successfully bound to peristent-volume-claim by executing: ```kubectl get pv -n kubeflow```

-## Build and Upload Docker Image to ECR
+## Build and Upload Docker Image to Amazon EC2 Container Registry (ECR)

 We need to package TensorFlow, TensorPack and Horovod in a Docker image and upload the image to Amazon ECR.
 To that end, in ```container/build_tools``` directory in this project, customize for AWS region and execute: ```./build_and_push.sh``` shell script.
 This script creates and uploads the required Docker image to Amazon ECR in your selected AWS region.